riz4d/InstaDown/README.md

 ### what you mean by InstaDown ?
- ➪ InstaDown is a telegram bot to download pictures (or videos) along with their captions and other metadata from Instagram.
+ ➪ InstaDown is a telegram bot it performs the action such as download instagram media's such as reels,posts (stories option coming soon)

 ### servers for deploy